How a Grief Podcasts May Help You Cope With Loss

 #48: The Art Of Visualizing Grief: Translating Pain Into Pictures With Ronald Mathias

 While a grief podcast can be a valuable resource to help you cope with grief, it's not a replacement for professional therapy.
-If you've recently experienced a loss, are finding it difficult to cope, or grief affects your mental health, it may benefit you to discuss your feelings with a therapist.
+If you've recently experienced a loss, are finding it difficult to cope, or grief affects your mental health, it may benefit you to discuss your feelings with a therapist or specialized grief professional.
 Talking about your grief out loud can be scary at first but may offer vulnerability and social connection.

 Online therapy can be an effective tool for those experiencing grief if they find it difficult to leave home during their grieving process.
 Online therapy can allow you to receive treatment and support to help you overcome a loss from home.
 Studies show online therapy is as effective as professional in-person therapy for various mental health conditions and challenges.
 Many individuals receiving online therapy in the study reported it improved mental health after a month.

-If you're considering counseling, an online platform like BetterHelp may match you with a licensed therapist who supports your specific needs.
+If you're considering counseling, an online platform like BetterHelp may match you with licensed mental health professionals who can provide therapy and support your specific needs.
 A licensed therapist can help you work through your emotions and provide tools and strategies to help you cope and overcome a loss.
 In addition, BetterHelp has a podcast dedicated to mental health: Getting Better: Stories of Mental Health, which you can listen to here.

 Takeaway